 Agriculture was central to Caddo life when Caddo

-communities were first visited by Europeans, but this wasn't
+communities were first visited by Europeans, but this was not

 always the case.
 Early Caddo ancestors were hunters, gatherers,

 and fishers, living off the land.
 By 2,000 years ago,

 if not well before, ancestral Caddo groups began to cultivate